bfidatadigipres/bfi-iiif-logging/docs/adr/0002-choice-of-auth-provider.md

 ### Auth0

+#### Pros

-* Good, because it offers a free tier with basic features, with the option to upgrade / downgrade over time.
+* Fffers a free tier with basic features, with the option to upgrade / downgrade over time.
-* Good, because it's easy and fast to get started with.
+* Easy and fast to get started with.
-* Good, because it has no deployment and ongoing hosting / infrastructure costs.
+* Has no deployment and ongoing hosting / infrastructure costs.
-* Good, because patches and maintenance are provided by Auth0 at no cost / interruption to the customer.
+* Patches and maintenance are provided by Auth0 at no cost / interruption to the customer.
-* Good, because it can be configured / bootstrapped using Infrastructure as Code (i.e., Terraform).
+* Can be configured / bootstrapped using Infrastructure as Code (i.e., Terraform).

+#### Cons

-* Bad, because the ability to customise the product are limited by both the subscription tier and by the product in general.
+* Ability to customise the product are limited by both the subscription tier and by the product in general.
-* Bad, because only community support is provided in the free tier with varying SLA's in the paid tiers.
+* Only community support is provided in the free tier with varying SLA's in the paid tiers.

 ### Keycloak

+#### Pros

-* Good, because it's free and open source and thus has no ongoing licensing or subscription costs.
+* Free and open source and thus has no ongoing licensing or subscription costs.
-* Good, because it contains a full suite of advanced and sophisticated features.
+* Contains a full suite of advanced and sophisticated features.
-* Good, because it can be tailored and customised to meet virtually any use case / requirements.
+* Can be tailored and customised to meet virtually any use case / requirements.
-* Good, because it can be configured / bootstrapped using Infrastructure as Code (i.e., Terraform).
+* Can be configured / bootstrapped using Infrastructure as Code (i.e., Terraform).

+#### Cons

-* Bad, because it requires deployment and ongoing hosting / infrastructure costs.
+* Requires deployment and ongoing hosting / infrastructure costs.
-* Bad, because it requires regular patching and upgrading for security and to stay within a supported version.
+* Requires regular patching and upgrading for security and to stay within a supported version.
-* Bad, because support requires procurements of an expensive license from Red Hat, Inc.
+* Support requires procurements of an expensive license from Red Hat, Inc.